the6p4c/rxprog/README.md

-# rxprog-cli
+# rxprog
-Programming utility for Renesas microcontrollers supporting the Boot Mode protocol
+Library implementing the Boot Mode protocol for specific Renesas microcontrollers and CLI for programming firmware images